Blog

 The Role of Alkaloid Ratios in Kratom Products

-When you browse differentkratom products, you might notice that some are marketed as “enhanced” or “high-potency.”
+The ratio of mitragynine to 7-hydroxymitragynine in a kratom product determines whether it feels mild and balanced or strong and concentrated.
 Many of these products are designed to deliver higher levels of either mitragynine, 7-oh, or both.
 Understanding alkaloid ratios helps you make more informed choices about what to try.

 Extract products represent the other end of the spectrum.
 Manufacturers create these by concentrating the alkaloids from large amounts of leaf material into a smaller, more potent form.
 Some extracts aim to preserve the natural alkaloid profile in concentrated form, while others specifically isolate or enhance certain compounds like 7-oh.